RichardSunnyMeng/HomePage.github.io/index.md

 </head>
   Welcome to my homepage!

-  I am pursing my Ph.D at Center for Research on Intelligent Perception and Computing (CRIPAC), State Key Laboratory of Multimodal Artificial Intelligence Systems (MAIS), Institute of Automation Chinese Academy of Sciences (IACAS).
+  I am pursing my Ph.D at New Laboratory of Pattern Recognition (NLPR), State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences.

-  My research interests include Deep Learning, Computer Vision, Artificial Intelligence Generative Content and its security.
+  My research interests include Computer Vision and AIGC safety.
+Recently, I focus on defense against content risks of T2I diffusion models, especially with the help of concept erasure and LLM/VLM.
+Feel free to contact with me for communication and cooperation (Email: zheling.meng@cripac.ia.ac.cn).

 <br />
 <br />